Table of Contents

 There are certain areas where usage of salt should be avoided like the below ones.

-- Internal infections (salt is ineffective)
+- For internal infections (salt is ineffective)

 Common Precautions and Guidelines